Katrina Kaif: Mainstream success (2009–2013)

 Later in the year, Kaif was paired with Shah Rukh Khan in Yash Chopra's swan song, the romance Jab Tak Hai Jaan.
 She expressed her excitement at working with Chopra, saying he "undoubtedly is the king of romance and I have always admired the way he presents his heroines.
 It was always a dream to work with him and the reality is even better."
 She played Meera, a woman who vows to end her affair with her comatose lover if he survives.
 Although the film received mostly positive reviews, Kaif's performance had a mixed reception.
 News18 deemed Kaif inexpressive in her part and found her struggling in emotional and complex scenes.
 Commercially, the film proved a box-office hit with revenues of ₹2.11 billion worldwide.
 Kaif later participated and walked the ramp in a fashion show that was held in memory of Chopra.

 Kaif rejoined Shah Rukh Khan for his 2013 "Temptations Reloaded" concert in Muscat, performing to an audience of over 18,000, and joined Shah Rukh Khan, Deepika Padukone and Pitbull in Kolkata for the opening ceremony of the 2013 IPL season.
 In 2013, she appeared briefly with Aamir Khan in Vijay Krishna Acharya's action thriller Dhoom 3.
 To prepare for her role as a circus performer, she undertook a year-long regimen of Pilates, functional training and aerial straps.
 The film received ambivalent reviews and Kaif was criticised for taking on an insubstantial part, though Taran Adarsh found her to be "ethereal" and "moving with incredible grace in dance numbers".
-Earning ₹5.42 billion in box-office receipts, Dhoom 3 went on to become the highest-grossing Bollywood film of all time until it was surpassed by PK in 2014.
+Earning ₹5.42 billion in box-office receipts, Dhoom 3 became the highest-grossing Bollywood film of all time until it was surpassed by PK in 2014.